Acquisition of 21st Century Fox by Disney: Road to completion (July 2018–March 2019)

-On March 4, The Walt Disney Company tweaked Robert Iger's compensation package he would receive upon closing the Disney–Fox deal, removing $13.5 million in potential salary and incentive awards available for the chief executive after the company closes its acquisition of 21st Century Fox Inc. assets.
+In March, Disney tweaked Iger's compensation package he would receive upon closing the Disney–Fox deal, removing $13.5 million in potential salary and incentive awards available for the chief executive after the company closed its acquisition.

-Mexico's telecom regulator, Federal Telecommunications Institute (IFT), approved the deal on March 11, 2019 under the condition that Disney and Fox agree to sell Fox Sports in the country within six months.
-They also had to keep the National Geographic brand separate from its A&E channels.
+Mexico's telecom regulator Federal Telecommunications Institute (IFT) approved the deal on March 11, 2019, under the condition that Disney agreed to sell the country's Fox Sports within six months.
+It also had to keep the National Geographic brand separate from its A&E channels.
 This cleared the last major holdout on the deal.
-On March 12, 2019, Disney announced it was set to close the Fox deal on March 19 of the same year.
+On March 12, 2019, Disney announced it was set to close the Fox deal in seven days.

-Fox Corporation officially became a standalone, publicly traded company, separate from 21st Century Fox, on March 19, 2019 making Fox Corporation the owner of the assets that were not acquired by Disney.
-The announcement also included appointment of the board of directors.
+Fox Corporation officially became a standalone, publicly traded company separate from 21st Century Fox on March 19, 2019, making Fox Corporation the owner of the assets that were not acquired by Disney.
+The announcement also included the appointment of the board of directors.
 Also on March 19, 21st Century Fox officially completed distribution of new Fox shares ahead of the completion of the Disney deal.
-The deal was officially completed on the night of March 19, 2019.
-Under the terms of the acquisition, Disney will phase out Fox brand usage by 2024.
+The deal was officially completed that night.
+Under the terms of the acquisition, Disney would phase out Fox brand usage by 2024 to avoid consumer confusion in the marketplace.